 About the Meeting

-On March 11, 2017, in Baltimore, Maryland, SOT hosted a Contemporary Concepts in Toxicology (CCT) meeting on metabolic syndrome and associated diseases.
+On October 25 and 26, 2016, in Arlington, Virginia, SOT hosted a Contemporary Concepts in Toxicology (CCT) meeting focused on human stem cell-derived cardiomyocytes (hiPSC-CMs).

 Vision and Background

-Some conference materials are restricted and only may be accessed by individuals who registered to attend “Metabolic Syndrome and Associated Diseases: From the Bench to the Clinic.”
+Some conference materials are restricted and only may be accessed by individuals who registered to attend “The Use of Cardiomyocytes for the Assessment of Proarrhythmic Risk.”